 Minimising waste through material selection

-Rather than build the Rope Cave out of plywood (which comes in large, fixed sizes and creates a lot of waste if cut to size or shaped to form undulations), we used natural rope.
+Rather than build the Rope Cave out of plywood, we used natural rope.
 We cut desired, exact dimensions from one roll and hung them from ceilings at different lengths to express volume play; incurring no waste.

 Cutting rope also required only one worker and no machinery, hence it is non-labor intensive.
 It was a more sustainable option versus plywood, which, due to its heavier mass would also require more materials for structural support.